Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 The Bash shell is the command-line interpreter currently open on the left side of the screen.
 You’ll use the Bash shell by typing commands after the prompt.
 The prompt is represented by a dollar sign ($) followed by the input cursor.

-* Confirm that the APT package manager is installed in your Linux environment.

 ### Task 2.
 Install and Uninstall the Suricata Application

 In this task, you must install Suricata, a network analysis tool used for intrusion detection, and verify that it installed correctly.
 Then, you’ll uninstall the application.